-Are Uber drivers employees or independent contractors: Explained
+Are drivers who work with Uber employees or independent contractors: Explained

-In 2020, the number of drivers in the United States working for Uber was estimated at around 1 million.
+In 2020, the number of drivers who work with Uber in the United States was estimated at around 1 million.
 That’s nothing short of impressive, given the fact that the company was established a little more than a decade ago – in 2009.

 However, even though Uber, but also other ridesharing companies have experienced a period of quick growth, it is in no small part a result of the employment status of its workers.
-In this article, we’ll explain whether Uber drivers are independent contractors or employees.
+In this article, we’ll explain whether drivers who work with Uber are independent contractors or employees.
 We will also focus on the differences between those two, and the potential consequences of the reclassification.

 What’s the difference between employees and independent contractors?